Blog

 What is a job requisition?

-• justification for a new hire
+• Justification for new hire

 Job requisitions bring efficiency to the hiring process and the business as a whole.
 Although you know what’s best for your department, it’s always good to get input from knowledgeable colleagues or higher-ups when it comes to major decisions.
 And hiring an employee involves a process that’s certainly worthy of a second set of eyes.